department-of-veterans-affairs/vets-website/content/pages/disability-benefits/conditions/exposure-to-hazardous-materials/radiogenic-risk-activities.md

 - Assigned to a gaseous diffusion plant at Portsmouth, Ohio, **or**
 - Assigned to a gaseous diffusion plant at Area K-25 at Oak Ridge, Tennessee

-To qualify for benefits, you must've been discharged under conditions other than dishonorable.
+To qualify for benefits, you must have been discharged under conditions other than dishonorable.

 ### Who’s covered?
 Veterans